How Long Do I Have After An Oklahoma Car Accident To Claim Injury?

 Posted on Sunday, January 22nd, 2023 at 3:48 pm

 Car accidents can be traumatic events that can have long-term consequences for those involved.
-If you were injured in an Oklahoma City car accident through no fault of your own, you might be wondering how long you have to file a claim for your injuries and losses.
-This blog post will explain more about filing a claim for compensation or filing a lawsuit for your accident-related injuries and losses after an Oklahoma car accident.
+You might be wondering how long you have to file a claim for your injuries and losses if you were injured in an Oklahoma City car accident through no fault of your own.
+This blog post will explain more about filing a claim for compensation.
+We will also discuss filing a lawsuit for your accident-related injuries and losses after an Oklahoma car accident.

 How Long After a Car Accident Can You File an Insurance Claim?